 When designing a system with ML components, desired system qualities and functionalities inform quality requirements for the various ML and non-ML components of the system, including machine-learned models, machine-learning pipelines, and monitoring infrastructure.

 Data scientists have a large number of design decisions when training a model for a specific prediction problem that influence various qualities, such as prediction accuracy, inference latency, model size, cost per prediction, explainability, and training cost.
 When designing a production system, it is usually necessary to pay attention to many quality attributes, not just model accuracy.
-Various stakeholders, including software engineers and data scientists, typically have flexibility in negotiating requirements and the language of design space exploration (constraints, tradeoffs) can help to identify requirements and facilitate negotiation between different stakeholders about component responsibilities.
+Various stakeholders, including software engineers and data scientists, typically have flexibility in negotiating requirements and the language of design space exploration (constraints, trade-offs) can help to identify requirements and facilitate negotiation between different stakeholders about component responsibilities.

 Further Readings